-Medicaid beneficiaries who lose eligibility for the West Virginia Mountain Health Trust or West Virginia Health Bridge programs and regain eligibility within one year will be automatically reenrolled in the same MCO in which they were previously enrolled.
+Medicaid beneficiaries who lose eligibility for the West Virginia Mountain Health Trust program and regain eligibility within one year will be automatically re-enrolled in the same MCO in which they were previously enrolled.
 BMS will perform this process and supply the necessary information to the enrollment broker.
 (If a previously eligible beneficiary has been ineligible for a period of time in excess of one year, the beneficiary will select a plan through the standard enrollment broker process.)